yracine/device-type.myecobee/README.md

 You should already have an ecobee username and password, if not go to https://www.ecobee.com/home/ecobeeLogin.jsp

-If needed, see "how to setup ecobee" video (but use My ecobee Init instead of the Smarttings labs script)
+If needed, watch "how to setup ecobee" video (but use My ecobee Init instead of the Smarttings labs script) as the authentication process is similar.

 http://blog.smartthings.com/news/smartthings-updates/new-additions-to-smartthings-labs